sejal-gupta23/sejal-gupta23.github.io/content/english/blog/ChoiceOverload.md

 The **Paradox of Choice** theory suggests that there is a tipping point where offering additional options makes decision-making increasingly difficult.
 In some cases, consumers may avoid making a decision altogether as a way of coping.
 This phenomenon, known as **“Choice Overload,”** arises when too many options overwhelm consumers.

 **Choice overload is often associated with:**

-* Unhappiness
+-  Unhappines

-* Decision fatigue
+-  Decision Fatigue

-* Going with the default option
+-  Going with the default option

-* Avoiding making the decision altogether
+- Avoiding making the decision altogether

 This idea may seem contradictory to what many of us believe.
 We’ve always assumed that more choices are better, providing consumers with a greater variety of options.
 However, clearly this is not always the case.

-### Why does abundance leaves us feel dissatisfied?
+### Why does abundance of choice dissatisfy us?

 1. **Paralysis rather than liberation:** Every time you choose to rewatch an old TV series/movie instead of a new one because you couldn’t decide on a new one is an example of how too many choices can sometimes lead to decision paralysis.
 Sometimes it may cause us to avoid making the decision altogether.